 The Five-Step Flow

-Step 5 is the key differentiator.
+The last step is the key differentiator.
 The LLM is not generating freely from parametric memory.
-It is grounded by evidence.
+It is grounded in evidence.
 If the retrieved documents don't contain the answer, a well-instructed LLM will say so rather than confabulate.

 The Two Core Subsystems